samhattangady/hotreload/README.md

 which are recompiled, and the running application reloads the library.

 ## Current Structure
+There are two files; `main.zig` and `game.zig`.
+Both of these files have access to the `Game` struct which is in the `game.zig` file.

+To implement hot reloading, we compile an executable and a dynamic library.
-When the `HOTRELOAD` flag is set to true (in `main.zig`), `main.zig` is used to create an executable called `reload.exe` and `game.zig` is used to create a dynamic library called `hotreload.dll`.
+`main.zig` is used to create an executable called `reload.exe` and `game.zig` is used to create a dynamic library called `hotreload.dll`.

-Both `main.zig` and `game.zig` have access to the same `Game` struct.
+The dll only exposes the `Game.update` method, so the surface is very minimal.

-The executable loads the dll on startup, and can reload the dll whenever the `r` key is pressed.
+The executable loads the dll on startup, and can reload the dll whenever the `r` key is pressed in the application.

-To reload the dll, we copy it from `zig-out` to another location, in this case `libs`, and rename it to avoid file name clashes.
+To load the dll, we copy it from `zig-out` to another location to avoid access clashes when we want to rebuild the library.
+We rename the dll to avoid file name clashes.
 This is the dll that we then load in.

-The dll only exposes the `Game.update` method, so the surface is very minimal.

 When we want to build statically, we can turn off the `HOTRELOAD` flag, and the whole project will compile statically.
 The changes between the two